madbailey/ProductionSearch2/README.md

 1. You have the necessary permissions to access the network folders.
 2. All the required dependencies are present in the `dist` folder.

-## Even more special note

-This is a side project written and maintained, 100%, by Madelyn Bailey, it is not an official Eagleview maintained software.
-Refer to existing documentation that has been/will be provided for errors.
-If it breaks- it breaks.